 Method 1- remove Some settings are managed by your organization message from Windows Update

-Method 2 – remove the message from Privacy section
+Method 2 – remove the message from the Privacy section

-Method 3 – remove the message from Privacy section
+Method 3 – remove the message from the Privacy section

 Step 1: Type Gpedit.msc in Start menu search and then press Enter key to open Local Group Policy Editor.